 Looking to further invest in the community they love, Ginger and Kevin bought the historic Amarillo Building in 2011 and began to focus on their real estate business.
 Their shared vision was to preserve a piece of local history and spur economic growth.

 Because of her strong work ethic and business experience, Ginger has been chosen to serve on numerous boards and commissions including the Amarillo Economic Development Corporation.
 She has earned high praise from colleagues along the way due to her preparation, hard work and deep consideration for Amarillo’s future.
-She has also volunteered for nonprofits and charities including United Way and Kids Inc.
+She has also volunteered for nonprofits and charities including United Way, Boy Scouts of America, and Kids Inc.

 Ginger and Kevin are proud parents to Madeleine, Pearse and Jace.
-The family attends Hillside Christian Church where she volunteers and teaches women’s Bible Study.
+The family attends Hillside Christian Church where she volunteers in student ministry.